Table of Contents

-It weighs 110lbs and doesn’t come with wheels.
+It weighs 110 lbs and doesn’t come with wheels.
 The dedicated kit is available for purchase separately.

-The generator has got 4 outlets altogether – two 5-20R 20A-120V, one TT-30R 30A-120V RV ready, and one L5-30R 30A-120V twist lock.
+The generator has four outlets – two 5-20R 20A-120V, one TT-30R 30A-120V RV ready, and one L5-30R 30A-120V twist lock.
 It also comes with oil, a funnel, and a spark plug wrench.

-The drawbacks of this generator are that you will have to carry it around unless you purchase a wheel kit and it can be a little noisy compared to others.
+The drawbacks of this generator are that you will have to carry it around unless you purchase a wheel kit, and it can be a little noisy compared to others.

 The Sportsman even comes with a regulator hose kit for the propane hookup.
 The only real major drawback to this generator is the lack of wheels.
 Since the generator is quite heavy, you should purchase a wheel kit too.